kydahl/biodiv-hostpots/data/README.md

 # Folder layout
-All original data can be found in the "raw" folder
+The `raw` folder contains all the original, unmodified data on PNW plant species.
+See the main text for further information on the source of these data.

-All data which has been manipulated, either by-hand or through scripts, is in the "clean" folder
+All data which has been manipulated, either by-hand or through scripts, is found in the `clean` folder.